pollinations/Gnawave/index.md

 ![GnaouaCultureLogo](/media/GnaouaCultureLogo.png){:width="200px"}

 - **Festival Gnaoua**: A renowned event that showcases the rich musical traditions of Gnawa alongside other world music genres.
 The festival offers a dynamic platform for artists and audiences to engage and share in the spirit of music and cultural exchange.
+The Essaouira Festival is scheduled from Thu, Jun 27, 2024 – Sat, Jun 29, 2024.
 [Learn more](https://www.festival-gnaoua.net/)

 ![Festival Gnaoua](/media/gnaoua_festival.png){:width="200px"}